Enterprise video conferencing was a nice-to-have option for many companies at the start of 2020. Not anymore.

 Enterprises can’t run on Zoom or Google Hangouts alone.
 Even organizations using Microsoft Teams need additional ways for employees to collaborate and connect.

 That’s created a need for enterprise video conferencing services.

 By looking for the critical items outlined above, you can find the right video conferencing solution for your company.

 Would you like to learn more about what enterprise video conferencing can do for your business?

 This article covers the importance of subtitles and translations in bringing together a global workforce.
-If you’re company’s impacted by COVID-19, check out how video can help ensure your business continuity.

 Plus, see what training video solutions and corporate communications video solutions Vbrick’s Rev platform offers your organization.
 You can also learn more about Rev, the world’s leading enterprise video platform.
 And request a demo to see Rev in action.